Yes, you read that right. I am glad I had a nervous breakdown.

 All of these things happened because of my blog; my blog happened because I was a single mother in need of a voice and an outlet.
 I was in that position because I had split up with S’s father, a person who I believe targeted me in the first place because I was recovering from a breakdown.
 For me, all of this stems from my breakdown.
 And actually, I think I’ve done bloody well.

-I also think that having been through something like that, I am stronger, generally.
-People say I’m “brave” to have shared my experience, but I just feel very strongly that we shouldn’t all be ashamed and trying to hide things like this.
-If you’re ill and you don’t seek help because you’re scared of being labelled as mad, or seen by someone walking into the offices of the local community mental health team, the chances are you will get worse before you get better.
-If I can stand up and say “Look at me, I went completely bonkers but I’m ok now perhaps someone else will see this and feel like maybe there is hope for them.
+As well as this, I think that having been through something like that, I am stronger.
+People say I am “brave” to have shared my experience, but I feel very strongly that we should not be ashamed and trying to hide things like this.
+If you are ill and you don’t seek help because you are scared of being labelled as mad, or seen by someone walking into the offices of the local community mental health team, the chances are you will get worse before you get better.
+If I can stand up and say, Look at me; I went completely bonkers but I’m ok now perhaps someone else will see this and feel like maybe there is hope for them.

 I reap my rewards every day when I look at my daughter’s face.
 I am one of the lucky few, and I remember that every single day.

 And I didn’t go back.
-But I had been suffering with a low-level depression for years, and actually “back” was not somewhere I would want to be any way.
-When I eventually came out the other side of my illness, I found myself in a much better place – a place I believe I could not have reached without first going through the horrific experience of a massive breakdown.
+I had been suffering with a low-level depression for years, and actually “back” was not somewhere I would want to be anyway.
+When I eventually came out the other side of my illness, I found myself in a much better place – a place I believe I could never have reached without first going through the horrific experience of a massive breakdown.